webpack/webpack.js.org/content/concepts/output.md

 The JSONP function used by webpack for asnyc loading of chunks.

-A shorter function may reduce the filesize a bit.
+A shorter function may reduce the file size a bit.
 Use a different identifier when having multiple webpack instances on a single page.

 > Default: `"webpackJsonp"`